Austria's JJ wins Eurovision Song Contest with pop-opera song 'Wasted Love'

-BASEL, Switzerland (AP) — Classically trained countertenor JJ of Austria won the 69th Eurovision Song Contest Saturday with the operatic song "Wasted Love."
+BASEL, Switzerland (AP) — Classically trained Austrian singer JJ won the 69th Eurovision Song Contest Saturday with "Wasted Love," a song that combines operatic, multi-octave vocals with a techno twist.

 Eclectic and sometimes baffling